KennethOtero/MyPlanner/README.md

 ## Purpose

 My Planner is a personal project that allows users to keep track of their schoolwork.
 I wanted to create this mainly as a way to stay on top of my assignments in the purest way possible, with the simplicity that an app like this provides.
-[As of 08/03/2022 is finally online!](https://myplannerko.000webhostapp.com/index.php)
+[As of 08/03/2022 My Planner is finally online!](https://myplannerko.000webhostapp.com/index.php)

 ## Functionality